 In hindsight, this was by no means a picture of success.

 Public Relations & Qualified Leads

 Publishing educational, non-promotional content on a consistent basis was part of the plan.
-Content included white papers, topic briefs, data sheets, brochures, webinars, podcasts and ground-breaking industry research (developed in-house).
+Content included white papers, topic briefs, data sheets, brochures, webinars, podcasts and ground-breaking industry research.

 Through these initiatives, we established an ideal platform for a blogging strategy, using SEO to catch the interest of ideal buyers.